Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Newb Age Gardening

-Zucchini will thrive in a five-gallon bucket.
-They, too, are very thirsty plants, so be sure to water regularly.
+Five gallons is a good size for zucchini.
+They, too, are thirsty plants, so make sure to water regularly.

 10. Peppers